-- Challenges getting quality support: The free version of MySQL does not come with on-demand support.
-However, MySQL does have an active volunteer community, user forums, and a lot of documentation that you may find useful.
+- Challenges in getting quality support: The free version of MySQL does not come with on-demand support.
+However, MySQL does have an active volunteer community, user forums, and plenty of useful documentation.

-Best use case for MySQL: MySQL is a particularly valuable RDBMS solution for businesses that need a solution with enterprise-level capabilities, but are operating under strict budget constraints.
-It is an extremely powerful and reliable modern RDBMS with a free tier.
+Best use case for MySQL: MySQL is a particularly valuable RDBMS solution for businesses that need a solution with enterprise-level capabilities but are operating under strict budget constraints.
+It’s an extremely powerful and reliable modern RDBMS with a free tier.

 Microsoft SQL Server

-Microsoft SQL Server is a database engine that is compatible with, both, on-site and cloud-based servers.
+Microsoft SQL Server is a database engine that’s compatible with on-site and cloud-based servers.
 Moreover, there is a Windows and a Linux version of Microsoft SQL.
-In 2016, Microsoft also added temporal data support.
-The feature is useful for querying historical data whose state might have changed.
+Microsoft also offers temporal data support.
+The feature is useful for querying historical data that may have changed state.

 Microsoft SQL Server advantages:

-- It's mobile: This database engine allows you to access dashboard graphics and visuals via mobile devices.
+- Mobile: This database engine allows you to access dashboard graphics and visuals via mobile devices.

 - Integrates with Microsoft products: Companies that rely heavily on Microsoft products will enjoy the way SQL Server integrates easily with these applications.

-- It's fast: Microsoft SQL Server has built a reputation around being fast and stable.
+- Fast: Microsoft SQL Server has built a reputation around being fast and stable.

 Microsoft SQL Server disadvantages:

-- It's expensive: Considering that there are plenty of free database engines available, the cost of Microsoft SQL Server is steep.
-It's over $14,000 for one enterprise-level license per core.
+- Expensive: It's over $14,000 for one enterprise-level license per core.
 There are scaled-down licensing options for approximately $3,700 and $900, and a free version you can use to test the platform.

 Best use case for Microsoft SQL Server: If you're an enterprise-level corporation that relies heavily on Microsoft products, the speed, agility, and reliability of Microsoft SQL Server could be an excellent choice.